These common symptoms may develop or worsen during the final stages of MS:

 Care is provided by a team of trained professionals and volunteers, with 24/7 access to caregivers as needed.
 Most health insurance, including Medicare, Medicaid, and private insurance, cover hospice.

+When is it time for hospice?
 Many people with MS live for years with significant health challenges, and there is no exact way to determine a person’s prognosis.
 Nevertheless, certain issues can indicate that it’s time to seek hospice support, including:

 Complications During Multiple Sclerosis’s Final Stages